justalfred/justalfred-blog/content/humans/ambiguity.md

 # Ambiguity in Data Science

-In data scientist, we are often concerned with uncertainty metrics.
+In data science, we are often concerned with uncertainty metrics.
 But whereas uncertainty measures the quality of our observations or models, ambiguity is deeper.
 The first classifiers we typically learn to implement are binary classifiers.
 Dog or cat.